• Skip to primary navigation

 Whipping the eggs: Beat the eggs for 30-45 seconds on low speed to add air to the batter for a lighter, crispier waffle cookie.

 Batter consistency: For a thinner waffle cookie add 1-2 tablespoons of water at a time checking each time until you’ve reached the desired thickness of the cookie.
-I find that ½ cup of water in this recipe is the right ratio for me.
+I find that ½ cup of water in this recipe is the right ratio.

-Shaping the krumkaker: Use a doubled over kitchen towel to roll the krumkaker around the cone shaped dowl to prevent you from burning your fingers.
+Shaping the krumkaker: Use a doubled over kitchen towel to roll the krumkaker around the cone shaped dowel to prevent you from burning your fingers.

 Filling: Serve with whipped cream and berries, but do not fill with whipped cream until right before it is eaten to prevent the moisture from the whipped cream getting absorbed into the cookie and making it soft or soggy.